AincradOT/launcher/docs/workflows.md

 ## Overview

-This project uses GitHub Actions for automated testing, building, and releasing.
+This project uses GitHub Actions for automated testing, building, and releasing of the Electron game launcher.
 The pipeline integrates with our [Contributing Guidelines](https://AincradOT.github.io/launcher/contributing) to provide a seamless development experience.

 ## Workflows

 ### Continuous Integration

-Pull requests are automatically validated through our CI pipeline, which runs linting, testing, and build verification.
+The CI pipeline automatically validates all pull requests and pushes to `master`:

+- **Setup**: Installs Node.js dependencies using `make setup`
+- **Lint**: Runs ESLint checks with `make lint`
+- **Test**: Executes test suite with `make test`
+- **Build**: Builds and packages the Electron app with `make build`

 ### Automated Releases